Resolvent estimates for spacetimes bounded by Killing horizons: Introduction

-for each $f \in L^2(X)$ and $\omega \in \Omega$. \end{theo}
+for each $k \in \mathbb{N}$ and $f \in H^k(X)$. \end{theo}

 Theorem \ref{theo:maintheo} is also true when $\partial M$ consists of several Killing horizons generated by $T$, each of which has a positive, constant surface gravity.
-In particular, Theorem \ref{theo:maintheo} applies to any stationary perturbation of the Schwarzschild--de Sitter spacetime (which is bounded by two non-degenerate Killing horizons \cite[Section 6]{vasy2013microlocal}) that preserves the horizons and the timelike nature of $T$.
+In particular, Theorem \ref{theo:maintheo} applies to any stationary perturbation of the Schwarzschild--de Sitter spacetime (which is bounded by two non-degenerate Killing horizons \cite[Section 6]{vasy2013microlocal}) that preserves the timelike nature of $T$, and for which the horizons remain non-degenerate Killing horizons.
 Other examples are even asymptotically hyperbolic spaces in the sense of Guillarmou \cite{guillarmou2005meromorphic}.